Floresa.co - Kritis, Independen

 Lombok belongs to Tenggara Barat (the western part of Nusa Tenggara) and Flores to Nusa Tenggara Timor (the eastern part of Nusa Tenggara)

-You can buy the pdf Nusa Tenggara chapter (63 pages which is including Flores) for € 3,50
+You can buy the pdf Nusa Tenggara chapter (63 pages including Flores) for € 3,50

 29 March 2019

-Aldo from Flores has won The Voice of Indonesia
+Aldo from Flores, the winner of The Voice of Indonesia

 On Thursday March 28th Aldo has won The Voice of Indonesia.